JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 **LMTR** and **LM** require the fewest function evaluations, but incur many Jacobian–vector products, and are the slowest.
 Note that here, **LMTR** achieves the lowest objective value.

+# Conclusion

+The experiments show the applicability of the solvers implemented in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

+Ongoing research aims to reduce the number of proximal evaluations.

 # Acknowledgements

 The authors would like to thank Alberto De Marchi for his implementation of the Augmented Lagrangian solver.